ldtteam/MinecoloniesWiki/source/workers/crusher.md

 You now officially have a "Crusher!" **CONGRATULATIONS!**

-Now you will have to issue the builder the “Build” assignment so it can build the “Crusher’s Hut”.

-Once the builder is done, you will need to tell the crusher what you want them to crush.
+**NOTE:** You will need to tell the crusher what you want them to crush.

 | Building Level | Daily Max |
 | ----- | ----- |